scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 2. We want our microservices to communicate each others in the Kubernetes cluster.
 That's the job of [Service](https://kubernetes.io/docs/concepts/services-networking/){:target="_blank" rel="noopener noreferrer nofollow"} resource.

-3. We'd like to access the web UI from outside the cluster: a Service typed with [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport){:target="_blank" rel="noopener noreferrer nofollow"} resource would be sufficient.
+3. We'd like to access the web UI from outside the cluster: a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport){:target="_blank" rel="noopener noreferrer nofollow"} type Service with resource would be sufficient.

-4. The Redis database does not need to be reached from the outside but only from the inside: that's already done by [ClusterIP](https://kubernetes.io/docs/concepts/services-networking/service/){:target="_blank" rel="noopener noreferrer nofollow"} which is the default Service type in
+4. The Redis database does not need to be reached from the outside, but only from the inside: that's already done by [ClusterIP](https://kubernetes.io/docs/concepts/services-networking/service/){:target="_blank" rel="noopener noreferrer nofollow"} which is the default Service type in
    Kubernetes.